danibaena/Piston/README.md

-# Piston
+# Pistonify

 ### Proudly developed with love at h4ckademy for the community, as proposed by Traity.

 ## Description

 Engine to consume different APIs.
-With Piston you can write your own specification for an API of your like and Piston takes care of handling the requests, the errors and do some proccessing on the response expected.
+With Pistonify you can write your own specification for an API of your like and Pistonify takes care of handling the requests, the errors and do some proccessing on the response expected.
 It is intended to work with json format responses.
 We have for now investigated a few APIs and some more will come in the future.

 ## Environment